maricnikola/Bus-Aggregator/README.md

 python manage.py runserver
 ```

-# BusAggregation - React Frontend
+# BusAggregator - React Frontend

 ## Overview
-**BusAggregation** is a web application that allows users to search for departures and arrivals from various transport carriers between different cities.
+**BusAggregator** is a web application that allows users to search for departures and arrivals from various transport carriers between different cities.
 The frontend is built with Django.

 ## Prerequisites